 Course: OCR GCSE Computer Science (9-1) – Course Code: J276

 Exam Board Specification: http://www.ocr.org.uk/Images/225975-specification-accredited-gcse-computer-science-j276.pdf

-Computing GCSE focuses students on the technical aspects of IT with a specific emphasis on computer programming.
-For this reason students who have a particular strength in logic/mathematics will enjoy the course.
-Students use their knowledge and understanding of computer technology to become independent and discerning users of IT, able to make informed decisions about the use and be aware of the implications of different technologies.
+Computing GCSE focuses pupils on the technical aspects of IT with a specific emphasis on computer programming.
+For this reason pupils who have a particular strength in logic/mathematics will enjoy the course.
+Pupils use their knowledge and understanding of computer technology to become independent and discerning users of IT, able to make informed decisions about the use and be aware of the implications of different technologies.

 Through this study of computer programming, the course will help learners develop critical thinking, analysis, problem solving skills and computational thinking.
 In this way, the course will stimulate interest and engagement with technology and technology-related careers.